 About this guide

-The curriculum project Man: A Course of Study (commonly referred to by the acronym MACOS or M.A.C.O.S).
-MACOS is an American humanities curriculum project based on the theories of Jerome Bruner.
+Man: A Course of Study (commonly referred to by the acronym MACOS or M.A.C.O.S.) is an American humanities curriculum project based on the theories of Jerome Bruner.
 Bruner believed that it was possible to teach children to be more humane and eliminate racism and ethnocentrism by studying another culture closely.

 This guide provides information about the project, the context and the controversy surrounding it.
 It also includes useful links to websites and resources on MACOS held at the Newsam Library.
-The bibliography at the end of the guide is a list of articles and reports on the MACOS project on ERIC.
+The bibliography at the end of the guide is a list of articles and reports on the MACOS project which has been obtained from a search on the database ERIC.

 Man: A Course of Study

-In 1964, Bruner took a leave of absence from his post at Harvard University to work on the MACOS project at the Educational Services Incorporated (ESI) (now Educational Development Center (EDC).
-The course materials based on the theories Bruner exposed in The Process of Education (1960) were for primary school level and included films and images of the Netsilik Eskimo.
-MACOS tries to equip and inculcate in children answers to the following questions:
+In 1964, Bruner took a leave of absence from his post at Harvard University to work on the MACOS project at the Educational Services Incorporated (ESI), now Educational Development Center (EDC).
+The course materials based on the theories Bruner expounded in The Process of Education were for primary-school level and included films and images of the Netsilik Eskimo.

-At its peak in the early 1970s, the MACOS curriculum which took a year out of the normal curriculum, was taught in 47 states in elementary and middle schools in the U.S. and reached approximately 400,000 students.
-The programme uses film in an innovative way and won several awards including the American Educational Publishers Institute award, an American Film Festival award, two CINE Golden Eagle awards, and an Emmy Award (1971).
-It was funded by the National Science Foundation and the Ford Foundaton. (see: EDC for further information).
+At its peak in the early 1970s, the MACOS curriculum, which took a year out of the normal curriculum, was taught in 47 states in elementary and middle schools in the U.S. and reached approximately 400,000 students.
+The programme used film in an innovative way and won several awards, including the American Educational Publishers Institute award, an American Film Festival award, two CINE Golden Eagle awards, and an Emmy Award (1971).
+It was funded by the National Science Foundation and the Ford Foundation (see EDC for further information).

-The course used a socio-anthropological approach to collate materials (film and images) about the Netsilik Inuits of Pelly Bay (now the Kugaaruk region of the Arctic coast of Canada, west of Hudson Bay) and their everyday life.
-The purpose, as stated above, was to teach children about a different race and allow them to equate their understanding of that race with their own in the hope of erradicating racism and ethnocentricity.
+The course used a socio-anthropological approach to collate materials (film and images) about the Netsilik Inuits of Pelly Bay (now the Kugaaruk region of the Arctic coast of Canada, west of Hudson Bay) and their everyday life as well as the natural life surrounding them.
+The purpose was to teach children about a different race and allow them to equate their understanding of that race with their own - in the hope of eradicating racism and ethnocentricity.